 She holds a D.Phil.
 In Politics and an M.Phil.
 In Development Studies with distinction from Oxford University, where she studied as a Rhodes Scholar.
 Prior to joining the department, she was a Walter H. Shorenstein Postdoctoral Fellow at Stanford University.
 She was also a Predoctoral Fellow at the Massachusetts Institute of Technology.
 Her research has been supported by the Harold Hyam Wingate Foundation, the Chiang Ching Kuo Foundation, and the Rhodes Trust.

-Her writing and research have appeared in The Economist, Foreign Affairs, The Washington Post, Boston Review, Nick Kristof’s On the Ground Blog (The New York Times), PostGlobal, and Global Brief.
+Her writing and research have appeared in Reuters, The Economist, Foreign Affairs, The Washington Post, the Boston Review, Nick Kristof’s On the Ground Blog (The New York Times), PostGlobal, and Global Brief.
 She is a competitive Latin dancer and a creative writer.

 - D.Phil.
 Oxford University, Politics (Distinction)